 Nutrition and Supplements

 If you don't get enough of some nutrients, your skin can become sensitive to sunlight.
 Pellagra, for example, is caused by a niacin deficiency and leads to photosensitivity.
 Other nutrients, particularly antioxidants and flavonoids, may help protect skin against sun damage in healthy people.
-Antioxidants help remove free radicals, harmful byproducts that result from cells' use and generation of energy.
-Free radicals are linked to skin damage.
+Antioxidants help protect skin from damage.
 Recent studies suggest that antioxidants, especially beta-carotene, may help lessen the symptoms of photodermatitis.

 You may address nutritional deficiencies with the following supplements:

-- A multivitamin daily, containing the antioxidant vitamins A, C, E, D, the B-complex vitamins. and trace minerals such as magnesium, calcium, zinc, and selenium.
+- A multivitamin daily, containing the antioxidant vitamins A, C, E, D, B-complex vitamins, and trace minerals such as magnesium, calcium, zinc, and selenium.

 - B-complex vitamin, 1 tablet daily.